-12.3 Minimum & Maximum Duration Of Academic Programmes
+13.3 Minimum & Maximum Duration Of Academic Programmes

-a.
 The maximum permissible period for completing a programme for the programmes of more than two academic years duration, the maximum permissible period shall be n+2 academic years (four semesters), where "n" represents the minimum duration of the programme.
-On request from the student and recommendation of HoI/Dean, Vice Chancellor may grantextension of one more year (1) i.e. n+1+(1) for 2 years course a.
-The level of students' academic performance as the aggregate of continuous evaluation and end term examination shall be reflected by letter grades on a ten point scale according to the connotation as per Table - A
+On request from the student and recommendation of HoI/Dean, Vice Chancellor may grant extension of one more year(1) i.e. n+1+(1) for 2 years course

-12.4 Grading System
+13.4 Grading System